Dimakoua/dailypick/content/blog/posts/2025-10-10-remote-onboarding-icebreakers-your-new-hires-will-love.md

 ---

 **The bottom line:** Remote onboarding doesn’t have to be a faceless slideshow.
 With intentional design and Daily Pick’s playful fairness, you can craft icebreakers and rituals that invite every new hire into the heartbeat of your culture.
 They’ll remember the warmth, the laugh from an unexpected spin, and the feeling that they belonged from minute one—and that translates into faster ramp-up, stronger loyalty, and a team that genuinely enjoys growing together.
+For more inspiration, check Culture Amp’s [remote onboarding research](https://www.cultureamp.com/blog/remote-onboarding-best-practices) and mix in our posts on [stand-up energy](/blog/banish-meeting-boredom-fun-ways-to-energize-your-daily-stand-ups/) when you introduce them to the wider team.